 - Will this article make someone’s heart beat faster?

 - Will it make them have butterflies in their stomach?

 People were far more likely to email New York Times articles to their friends when the article aroused strong emotions.
 Those emotions could be positive like excitement and joy, or negative like anxiety and anger.
 To release the pressure of the strong emotions, people take action by sharing, commenting or even protesting.

 6. Influence people’s behavior with emotional images, not statistics

 Most teens don’t smoke because they think it’s good for them.
 And most people who scarf down a Big Mac and large fries and wash it down with a super sized Coke are not oblivious to the health risks.
 So additional information probably won’t get them to change their behaviour.
 They need something more.
 And that is where emotions comes in.
 Rather than harping on features or facts, we need to focus on feelings, the underlying emotions that motivate people to action.

-Humans are not really rational or logical, even though we often pretend to be.
-We’re mostly driven by our emotions and then we make up rational explanations to our behavior.
+Humans are not very rational or logical, even though we often pretend to be.
+We’re mostly driven by our emotions and afterwards our brains create rational explanations to our behavior.
 So when you’re trying to influence someone, you’ll be far more effective hitting them in the emotions rather than feeding their mind new statistics.

+Another example.
 The New York City health department wanted people to drink less soda.
-They could have talked about calories and why drinking soda causes obesity, but facts are boring.
-Teaching facts was not working, so they tried a different approach.
-They wanted to make people FEEL different about soda.
+They could have talked about calories and how drinking soda causes obesity, but facts are boring.
+So they tried a different approach aimed at making people FEEL different about soda.
 They produced a video ad showing a guy literally drinking fat.
 It’s a big glass of gooey, sticky, lumpy, gross white fat.
 This disgusting visual image is hard to forget and for many people Coke will now be a trigger for this image.
 Take a look at the ad for yourself: